zulip/zulip/docs/production/deployment.md

 [smokescreen-acls]: https://github.com/stripe/smokescreen#acls
 [ssrf]: https://owasp.org/www-community/attacks/Server_Side_Request_Forgery

+### S3 file storage requests and outgoing proxies

+By default, the [S3 file storage backend][s3] bypasses the Smokescreen proxy, because when running on EC2 it may require metadata from the IMDS metadata endpoint, which resides on the internal IP address 169.254.169.254 and would thus be blocked by Smokescreen.

+If your S3-compatible storage backend requires use of Smokescreen or some other proxy, you can override this default by setting `S3_SKIP_PROXY = False` in `/etc/zulip/settings.py`.

+[s3]: upload-backends.md#s3-backend-configuration

 ## Putting the Zulip application behind a reverse proxy

 Zulip is designed to support being run behind a reverse proxy server.